Young Mr. Lincoln

-Young Mr. Lincoln is a 1939 American biographical drama western film about the early life of President Abraham Lincoln, directed by John Ford and starring Henry Fonda.
+Young Mr. Lincoln is a 1939 American biographical drama film about the early life of President Abraham Lincoln, directed by John Ford and starring Henry Fonda.
 Ford and producer Darryl F. Zanuck fought for control of the film, to the point where Ford destroyed unwanted takes for fear the studio would use them in the film.
 Screenwriter Lamar Trotti was nominated for an Academy Award for Best Writing/Original Story.

 In 2003, Young Mr. Lincoln was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-In 1832, a family traveling through New Salem, Illinois in its wagon need groceries from Lincoln's (Henry Fonda) store, and the only thing of value that they have to trade is a barrel of old books including a law book, Blackstone's Commentaries.
-After thoroughly reading the book, Lincoln opts for the law after receiving encouragement from his early, ill-fated love, Ann Rutledge (Pauline Moore), who soon dies.
-Too poor to own even a horse, he arrives in Springfield, Illinois, on a mule and soon establishes a law practice in 1837 with his friend John Stuart (Edwin Maxwell).
+In 1832, a family traveling through New Salem, Illinois in their wagon need groceries from Lincoln's store, and the only thing of value that they have to trade is a barrel of old books including a law book, Blackstone's Commentaries.
+After thoroughly reading the book, Lincoln opts for the law after receiving encouragement from his early, ill-fated love, Ann Rutledge, who soon dies.
+Too poor to own even a horse, he arrives in Springfield, Illinois, on a mule and soon establishes a law practice in 1837 with his friend, John Stuart.
 After a raucous, day-long Independence Day celebration, a man, Skrub White, is killed after he pulled a gun in a fight.
-The accused are two brothers, Matt and Adam Clay (Richard Cromwell and Eddie Quillan).
+The accused are two brothers, Matt and Adam Clay.
 Lincoln prevents the lynching of the accused at the jail by shaming the angry, drunken mob.
 He also convinces it that he really needs the clients for his first real case.

-Admiring his courage, Mary Todd (Marjorie Weaver) invites Lincoln to her sister's soiree.
-Despite being aggressively courted by the very polished Stephen Douglas (Milburn Stone), Mary is interested in Lincoln.
+Admiring his courage, Mary Todd invites Lincoln to her sister's soiree.
+Despite being aggressively courted by the very polished Stephen Douglas, Mary is interested in Lincoln.
 She faithfully attends the trial of the Clay boys, sits in the front row, and listens closely.

-The boys' mother, Abigail Clay (Alice Brady), who witnessed the end of the fight, and Lincoln are pressured by the prosecutor (Donald Meek) to save one of the brothers at the expense of the other's conviction.
-However, the key witness to the crime, J. Palmer Cass (Ward Bond), is a friend of the victim who claims to have seen the murder at a distance of about 100 yards under the light of the moon: "It was moon bright."
+The boys' mother, Abigail Clay, who witnessed the end of the fight, and Lincoln are pressured by the prosecutor to save one of the brothers at the expense of the other's conviction.
+However, the key witness to the crime, J. Palmer Cass, is a friend of the victim who claims to have seen the murder at a distance of about 100 yards (91.4 meters) under the light of the moon: "It was moon bright".
 However, Lincoln persists and is able, by using an almanac, to demonstrate that on the night in question, the moon had set before the time of death.
 He then drives Cass to confess that he had actually stabbed his friend.